 (George Bradley’s SABR bio written by Brian Englehardt.)

-For what it’s worth, Phillips left his gig in Grand Rapids when the team folded and his was signed by the Pittsburgh Allegheny club.
+For what it’s worth, Phillips left his gig in Grand Rapids when the team folded and he was engaged by the Pittsburgh Allegheny club.

 “The Directors of the Allegheny Club have secured ‘Hustling Horace’ Phillips to take charge of the team for the balance of the season as manager.
 He will arrive on Monday and will probably bring three or four of the best men of the late Grand Rapids Club with him…”